GustikS/gustiks.github.io/_pages/cv.md

 You can also read more about me in an interview for magazine [Dotyk](https://www.dotyk.cz/byznys/uci-stroje-chapat-vyznamy-slov.html) and the [Open Informatics](https://oi.fel.cvut.cz/cs/gustav-sourek-absolvent-magisterskeho-oboru-umela-inteligence-v-r-2013) programme (in czech).

 ### Invited talks:
+- Neurosymbolic AI (2025)
+  - [recorded](https://www.youtube.com/watch?v=WtA8xbCvNMY) for the neuro-symbolic community (NSAI Journal & NeSy conference)
+- RLeap symposium (2024)
+  - among invited speakers to Hector Geffner's [Symposium](https://symposium.ml.rwth-aachen.de/) on Representation Learning to Act and Plan
-- University of Cambridge
+- University of Cambridge (2022)
-  - in AI research group seminar series in the Department of Computer Science
+  - in AI research group seminar series at the Department of Computer Science
-- Virginia Tech
+- Virginia Tech (2022)
   - in a joint Data Science course with Morgan State and Hampden-Sydney

 <!---